Carmountside Primary Academy

-- The SENCo and a member of staff from the year 6 class will attend the Primary Transition Day to discuss the specific needs of your child with the SENCo of their secondary school.
+- The SENCo and a member of staff from the year 6 class will meet with high school staff, to discuss the specific needs of your child.

 - Your child will take part in focused learning about aspects of transition to support their understanding of the changes ahead.

 - Where possible your child will visit their new school on several occasions and in some cases staff from the new school will visit your child at Carmountside Primary Academy.
 Regular visits and meetings are planned into the curriculum time to enable pupils to experience their new school/staff and to get to grips with some of the big changes that face them.

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?

 - The school budget, received from the Education Funding Agency (EFA), includes money for supporting children with SEND.
 The SEN budget is allocated each financial year, allowing us to provide Learning Support Staff for each class.

 - The Head Teacher and Governors decide annually the budget for Special Educational Needs and Disabilities on the basis of needs in the school or additional support and resources dependant on an individual’s needs.
 This includes ICT resources, additional staff and any other equipment.

 - The Head Teacher and the SENCo discuss all the information they have about SEND in the school, including:

 - the children who have been identified as not making as much progress as would be expected